 Beginner Exercise Programs for 50 Year Old Women

 There are various such programs, including Yoga for women, to join either near your place or online.

 Is 50 too old to start weight training?

 Weight training can be done at any age and is very good for your bones and building strength.
 Similarly, bodyweight exercises like push Ups too.
-No age is too old for weight training or any other exercise for that matter.
+No age is too old for weight training or any other exercise.
 It is better to seek instructions from a qualified instructor who can guide you regarding weights and repetitions.
 You only need to start slow and small and check whether you can perform or not.

 - You can exercise your various muscle groups daily and rest on Sunday.

 - Do all exercises on Monday and take a rest on Tuesday. i.e., on every alternative day.